-The IBO offers 4 programmes taught at more than 4,300 schools in more than 150 countries to more than 1.3 million students aged 3-19 across the globe.
+It offers 4 programmes taught at more than 5,000 schools in more than 150 countries to students aged 3-19 across the globe.

 - The IB Primary Years Programme, for students aged 3 to 12, focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside. - The IB Middle Years Programme, for students aged 11 to 16, provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers. - The IB Diploma Programme, for students aged 16 to 19, is an academically challenging and balanced programme of education with final examinations that prepares students for success at university and beyond. - The IB Career-related Certificate, for students aged 16 to 19, is the newest offering from the IB.
 The IBCC incorporates the vision and educational principles of the IB Programmes into a unique offering specifically designed for students who wish to engage in careerrelated learning.